TeamSHIRO/AKL/CONTRIBUTING.md

   e.g., `my_awesome_module.hpp`, `parser.cpp`).

 * **File Headers (Copyright & License):** Each source file must begin with a short file description header explaining its purpose and key details.
-    For example:
-    ```cpp
+The header must also include copyright information and the SPDX license identifier.

+    Example C++ source file header:
+    ```c++
     /*
-     * File: main.c
+     * File: file.cpp
-     * Description: Entry point for the process initialization.
+     * Description: This is the description of the file.
+     *
+     * Copyright (C) [Year] [Your Full Name or Alias]
+     * SPDX-License-Identifier: Apache-2.0
      */
     ```

-    You should also include an SPDX license identifier at the top of any file using comments:

-    ```
-    SPDX-License-Identifier: LicenseRef-Apache-2.0-NoModNotice
-    ```

-    Optionally, you may include a copyright notice at the top of any file using comments:

-    ```
-    Copyright (C) Year YourName
-    ```
-    Note: You don't need to format a copyright notice exactly like this example.

-    The file description is required for source files, while the license and copyright headers are optional but recommended for clarity and attribution.
+    The header must be formatted in this order.
+Any Source file submitted without a valid copyright notice will be rejected.
+    1. File
+    2. Description
+    3. Copyright Notice(s)
+    4. SPDX License Identifier

 * **Header Guards:** To prevent multiple inclusions, all header files (`.hpp`) must use include guards.
 The naming convention for these guards should follow the pattern: